schepartzlab/Ribosomal-SCA-analysis/README.md

 write_files_for_linear_regression_hiseq.py and write_files_for_linear_regression_miseq.py perform the final steps of analyzing next generaion sequencing data.
 They use the output from Hiseq_data_analysis.py and Miseq_data_analysis.py.
 These scripts perform linear regressions on the log of the relative frequency of each mutant over time.

+environment.yml file contains information about all package versions used to produce the results described in the paper, although we anticipate that the same results would be obtained using any installation of the Anaconda build of Python 2.

+Jupyter notebook folder contains a jupyter notebook with a demonstration of the code used to produce the results described in the paper.